emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 * __Level 10__
   * __Shepard Of Darkness:__ You have advantage on any charisma or intimidation checks used to break someone's spirit.
   * __Lamb To The Slaughter:__ If an entity's spirit has been broken, have them make an inner fire saving throw against your spell power.
 On failure, any moves that they make must inflict self harm.
+* __Level 15__
+  * __Antimagic Essense:__ All spells have half potency when used against you.
+  * __Feed On Life:__ When you slay an enemy's soul, immediately regain health equal to half of their total hit points.

 #### Lady Dusk
 Elvira.
 The Pale Lady, also known as Lady Dusk, is the goddess of Beauty, and of the first frost of winter.
-She believes that things should be destroyed after they hit the peak of their beauty or usefulness.
+Vain and Cruel, The Pale Lady uses her followers viciously to achieve her ends.
+For her, there are only two groups of people: who follow her and are therefore of use, and those who are better off dead.
 Her sigil is a blazing candle with a roaring flame atop.
 She appears as an unspeakably beautiful maiden, wearing revealing clothes of either the brightest white or a black so deep it sucks all other light out of a room.
 Her features are reminiscent of that of a high elf, with lightly pointed ears and the palest skin.
 Her frame is lithe, with soft hands which are often clasped.
 Her skin is as pale, and her eyes are dark, and her rosebud lips are the color of blood.
 While in her halls, she can summon to herself anything that she wishes in the peak of its perfection.
 Her followers are few, and many are bound to her because of their ambition or cruelty.
 The Lady Dusk has been known to appear to those who are dying, and to offer them healing in return for service and loyalty.
 Among her followers are a league of timeless assassins, who she has magically imbued with long life and slow aging.

 __Gifts:__